 Safety first.
 Keep your dog away from the grill while you are using it.
 The open flame is very dangerous.
 Your dog should not be allowed near the grill even after you have finished cooking, as it stays hot for a while.
 This shouldn’t be a problem if your dog is trained to stay away from the grill or if your grill is in an area inaccessible to your dog.

 Many summer holidays call for fireworks or other loud noises, much to the dismay of our skittish four-legged friends.
 Remember that dogs don’t understand those loud explosions are only for fun.
 Many dogs each year run away from home after being spooked by these loud sounds.
 Playing recordings of fireworks accompanied by treats in months ahead can help desensitize dogs to the sound of fireworks.
 Otherwise, confine him in a safe place, offer him treats during the show, and/or talk to your veterinarian about medication options.

-Celebrate the June “AKC Treat of the Month” with 35% off of brand new Cloud Star Wag More Bark Less BBQ Jerky Dog Treats.
-Offer valid June 1 through June 30.
-Use promo code 35HIP during checkout on Amazon.
-One bag per order eligible for discount.
+Celebrate the July “AKC Treat of the Month” with 35% off of brand new Cloud Star Wag More Bark Less BBQ Jerky Dog Treats.
+Offer valid July 1 through July 31.
+Use promo code 35SUMMERBBQ during checkout on Amazon.